Our Commitment to Patient Safety

 - Ensure individualized patient care

-UW Hospital and Clinics nurses are well prepared academically and a BSN education has been shown to improve patient care outcomes in a statistically significant way.
+UW Hospitals and Clinics nurses are well prepared academically and a BSN education has been shown to improve patient care outcomes in a statistically significant way.

 - 73% of our nurses hold a BSN or higher